Conditional Information Bottleneck for Multimodal Fusion: Overcoming Shortcut Learning in Sarcasm Detection: Methodology

 \textbf{Problem formulation.} Our objective is to minimize the loss between the fused multimodal information and the target $y$.
 As shown in \cref{eq:1}, we aim to reduce redundancy $R$ and maximize the utilization of complementarity $C$ between modalities:

 where $\delta$ sets the upper limit for allowable redundancy, and $\epsilon$ defines the minimum threshold for the required level of complementarity utilization among modalities.

 \textbf{Modal Fusion Rethink.} We rethink the limited effectiveness of previous fusion methods in light of the complementary and redundant properties of multimodal data.
-To provide quantitative evidence, we conduct ablation experiments on different modalities (see the appendix).
 Ablation tests on various combinations of modality reveal limited gains from modality fusion.
 In some cases, adding modalities reduces performance: audio may decrease overall effectiveness.
-Figure \ref{fig:mxr} illustrates the reasons for ineffective modality fusion: the Redundancy region is larger than the Complementarity region, and the overlapping middle region is too small.
+Figure \ref{fig:mxr} illustrates the reasons for ineffective modality fusion: the Redundancy region (which refers not only to "repeated information" that may be useless for the object but also to negative interference in modality fusion) is larger than the Complementarity region, and the overlapping middle region is too small.
 This suggests that misleading redundant information outweighs the informational gain from the added modality.
 For effective modality addition, irrelevant information that may mislead predictions should be reduced, while enhancing the benefits of complementary useful information.